onflow/docs/docs/evm/guides/wagmi.md

 Now, you have a functional App that can connect to Metamask, display the current greeting from the "HelloWorld" smart contract, and update the greeting.

 Test it by updating the greeting, signing a transaction in your Metamask then wait a minute then refresh the website.
 Handling transactions are outside of this tutorial.
 We'll leave that as a future task.
-[Checkout wagmi documentation](https://wagmi.sh/react/getting-started)
+[Checkout Wagmi documentation](https://wagmi.sh/react/getting-started)

 ![Update HelloWorld Greeting](./Update-HelloWorld-Greeting.gif)